openig-contrib/script-util-for-openig/README.md

 Don't forget to change it to DEVELOPMENT to access Studio or for editing routes.
 <br>**Tip:** You can run IG with java -jar start.jar -Dig.run.mode=development

-How to configure OpenAM?
+How to configure OpenAM???
+I just want to try...
 -----------------------------

 **Don't panic!**

-There are Groovy scripts provided for each example to help you to configure your AM-13+/5+ quickly.
+There are Groovy scripts provided for each example to help you to configure your AM quickly.
 <br>

 Official links